CKPR-DT

 CKPR-DT (channel 2) is a television station in Thunder Bay, Ontario, Canada, affiliated with CTV.
 It is owned by locally based Dougall Media alongside Global affiliate CHFD-DT (channel 4).
-Both stations share studios on Hill and Van Norman Streets in central Thunder Bay, while CKPR-DT's transmitter is located in Shuniah, Ontario.
+The two stations share studios on Hill and Van Norman Streets in central Thunder Bay; CKPR-DT's transmitter is located in Shuniah, Ontario.

 In June 2014, Dougall Media announced that the station would disaffiliate from CBC Television (with which it was affiliated since its 1954 sign-on) in September to become a CTV affiliate, bringing CTV back to the Thunder Bay market for the first time since sister station CHFD switched its affiliation from CTV to Global in 2010.

 History

-CKPR-DT began broadcasting on October 4, 1954 as CFPA-TV.
+CKPR-DT began broadcasting on October 4, 1954, as CFPA-TV.
 The "PA" stood for Port Arthur, where the station was licensed until it merged with Fort William to form Thunder Bay in 1970.
 The station was then owned by Ralph H. Parker Ltd. along with CFPA radio (AM 1230, now CKTG-FM).
 Three years later on July 20, 1957, Thunder Bay Electronics, owned by the Dougall family, bought CFPA-TV and changed its callsign letters to CFCJ-TV.
 They changed again ten years later in 1967, to CKPR-TV.

 In 1972, Thunder Bay Electronics launched the CTV affiliate CHFD-TV (which switched to Global in 2010) and thus CKPR-TV and CHFD-TV became one of the first private twinstick stations in Canada.

 In March 2010, CKPR announced it was unable to come to an agreement with CBC to continue to operate as an affiliate.
 CKPR filed an application with the Canadian Radio-television and Telecommunications Commission (CRTC) seeking to remove its condition of licence which mandates affiliation with CBC Television.
-The affiliation agreement would expire on August 31, 2011 and, according to the station would not be renewed by the CBC after that date.
+The affiliation agreement would expire on August 31, 2011, and, according to the station would not be renewed by the CBC after that date.
 CKPR said that it was tentatively planning to disaffiliate as of September 1, 2010, but that it had yet to find a new programming source, and that it would be reserving the right to remain a CBC affiliate through the end of the 2010–2011 season, even if the relevant condition of licence was removed.